top of page

 For such an act of intellectual theft, the whole thing was done rather cordially, matter-of-factly, with no violence or even any overt threat of violence.
 After forty years of Soviet rule, every citizen understood that the threat of violence no longer needed to be stated; it was implied.
 Everyone knew, and Grossman did too, that resistance was futile when the KGB came for a visit.

-So what specifically made Life and Fate so dangerous?
+What specifically made Life and Fate so dangerous?
 What ideological lines did Grossman cross?
 Shockingly many.
 However, when you think of dissident Soviet authors, Vasily Grossman is probably not the first name that comes to mind.
 Alexander Solzhinitsyn maybe?
 Boris Pasternak, perhaps?
 But probably not Grossman.

 Grossman committed one other major ideological sin with his magnum opus: He focused on the Holocaust, a taboo subject in the Soviet Union after the war.
 His mother's death in the Berdichev massacre forced Grossman to reckon with his Jewish identity for the first time.
 But there was enormous resistance to discussing the Holocaust after the war, especially in Stalin's later years when anti-semitism returned in force.
 The official Soviet narrative was that everyone had suffered equally during the war and that highlighting one group's suffering diminished everyone else's.